PfiatDe/pfiatde.github.io/docs/blog/_posts/2023-02-06-spoof_office_comments.markdown

 ## IOCs & Mitigation

-There are no real mitigation, beside signing the documents.
+There are no real mitigations, beside signing the documents.
 But even signing, will just stop attackers from editing existing documents.
 Attackers can simply just create a new unsigned document and do the spoofing there.

 The best chance is to build some awareness on the user side and generally not to trust comments in Office documents.